15 Different Types of Hawks in Mississippi

 The Red-tailed Hawk(Buteo jamaicensis) is a large bird of prey native to Mississippi and can be found throughout the state.
 This hawk is easily recognizable by its broad, rounded wings, white-tipped tail, and distinctive red coloring on its back and wings.
 Its diet mainly consists of rodents and small mammals, which it hunts from a perch or while in flight.

-These types of hawks in Mississippi are commonly seen soaring above open fields and grasslands in search of food, and their vocalizations can be heard for miles.
+These types of hawks are commonly seen in Mississippi, soaring above open fields and grasslands in search of food, and their vocalizations can be heard for miles.
 The Red-Tailed Hawk is the most common type of hawk found in Mississippi.
 It is a large, long-winged raptor with brown plumage and a dark red tail.
 It typically resides in open fields, woodlands, and near rivers or streams.

 They are well-known for their slow, wide glides over open fields, where they can be seen hovering and soaring on updrafts of air in search of prey.
 The Red-Tailed Hawk has various prey items, including small mammals, reptiles, amphibians, and insects.
 They also scavenge for carrion when available.